sevanovg/pipo-sensitivity-tool/README.md

 # pipo-sensitivity-tool
-PIPO sensitivity tool for Microsoft Excel VBA.
-The tool's purpose is to support new product launches.
+VBA based tool to support new product launches in FMCG.
+Helps the supply chain team to plan product phase-in/phase-out based on customer sensitivity to product changes.